 By Road.
-Depending upon your location, you can consider travelling to Anandpur Sahib by road networks as well.
-As per your convenience, you can choose to travel either by your own vehicle, bus or a cab.
+Depending upon your location, you can consider traveling to Anandpur Sahib by road networks as well.
+As per your convenience, you can choose to travel either by your own vehicle, bus, or cab.

 From Jaipur, the bus fares start from Rs.700; from Ajmer, Rs.750; and from Udaipur, Rs.1,800.